editorconfig/editorconfig-visualstudio/readme.md

     cd Core/
     cmake . -DMSVC_MD=ON

 Once the core library is built, open the solution file `EditorConfig.VisualStudio.sln` and compile the plugin.

-You may need to install the [Visual Studio SDK](http://www.microsoft.com/en-us/download/details.aspx?id=21835) for this to work.
+You will need to install the [Visual Studio 2010 SDK](http://www.microsoft.com/en-us/download/confirmation.aspx?id=2680) explicitly since its the last version built against .NET 4.0 and some referenced assemblies might resolve the later SDK requiring .NET 4.5.

 The resulting plugin is named `Plugin/bin/(Debug|Release)/EditorConfigPlugin.vsix`, and double-clicking installs it into Visual Studio.

 ## Supported properties